 Culture fair test battery

 We also offer a culture fair test battery primarily for those who do not speak English as their primary language.
 This battery of three tests is designed to measure intelligence without the influence of cultural climate, level of education or verbal fluency.
 These tests are non-verbal and require only that candidates be able to distinguish relationships in figures and shapes.
 Individuals who do not qualify via American Mensa’s primary test battery can also take the culture fair battery as a means to qualify for membership.

-Please note that our culture fair test battery is given on an “as needed” basis and individuals interested in this option should request the option specifically when scheduling a test session.
+Note: The culture fair test battery is given on an as needed basis, and those interested in this option should request the option specifically when scheduling a test session with local volunteers.

 Due to age limitations, we’re unable to offer testing for individuals under the age of 14.
 However, we do encourage children younger than that to submit testing they have completed with a clinical psychologist or with their school.
 Visit our Gifted Youth Admission page for more information about the benefits of youth membership and and gifted kids can qualify and join.